-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2023.
-The Company is still currently evaluating the potential impact of the aforementioned standards and interpretations listed under (A) (B) and (C).
-It is not practicable to estimate their impact on the Company at this point in time.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2024 which have been evaluated by the Company to have no material impact.

-(3) Standards or interpretations issued, revised or amended by IASB, which are not endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.
+(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Company as of the end of the reporting period are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB а IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments To be determined in Associates and Joint Ventures" - Sale or Contribution of Assets by IASB between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2023 c Classification of Liabilities as Current or Non-current - Amendments January 1, 2024 to IAS 1 d Lease Liability in a Sale and Leaseback - Amendments to IFRS 16 January 1, 2024 e Non-current Liabilities with Covenants - Amendments to IAS 1 January 1, 2024

-A IFRS 10"Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures
+Itoms Items New, Revised or Amended Standards and Interpretations Hems New, Revised of Amended Standards and Interpretations issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be "Investments in Associates and Joint Ventures" - Sale or determined by Contribution of Assets between an Investor and its Associate or IASB Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2023 c Lack of Exchangeability - Amendments to IAS 21 January 1, 2025 a.
+IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures